irasar/weather_dashboard/README.md

 ## Description

 This application is a weather dashboard that finds the weather conditions of any city in the world.
 It provides you with the current weather data and a five-day forecast.
 The webpage also shows your recent search cities using local storage.
+The webpage was created using jQuery,javascript,html, and css.
 I have used the Open Weather API to retrieve the data.
 The current weather section displays the following:
 -The city
 -The temperature
 -The Humidity